 - Local birds: in general, knowledge of the distribution in space and time of seabirds at sea is still incomplete; - Migratory birds: in general, knowledge of the duration and the spatial extent of bird migration is still incomplete.
-The lack of representative data is related to the often hard-toaccess habitat and the absence of standardised counting methods.
-There are indications for various migration routes in the North Sea area.
-Quantitative data on this, on how large the share of these migration routes is in relation to migration as a whole, as well as data on local densities in the different areas of the North Sea are missing. - Bats: knowledge gaps exist regarding the occurrence of bats at sea and their behaviour in wind farms as well as the number of collision casualties. - Benthos: knowledge gaps exist with regard to the ability to predict the consequences of the abiotic changes (especially sediment change in the surroundings of the wind farm) on benthos.
-In addition, the effects of electromagnetic fields along the cables are not yet well known. - Marine mammals: there are gaps in knowledge on aspects such as distribution and prevention of marine mammals, migration patterns, threshold values for TTS, PTS and avoidance, behavioural reactions as a result of underwater sound and foraging behaviour.
+The lack of representative data is related to often hard-toaccess habitats and the absence of standardised counting methods.
+However, there are indications for various migration routes in the North Sea area.
+Quantitative data on this, data on how large the share of these migration routes is in relation to migration as a whole, as well as data on local densities in the different areas of the North Sea are missing. - Bats: knowledge gaps exist regarding the occurrence of bats at sea and their behaviour in wind farms, as well as the number of collision casualties. - Benthos: knowledge gaps exist with regard to the ability to predict the consequences of abiotic changes (especially sediment change in the surroundings of the wind farm) on benthos.
+In addition, the effects of electromagnetic fields along the cables are not yet well known. - Marine mammals: there are gaps in knowledge on aspects such as distribution of marine mammals, migration patterns, threshold values for TTS, PTS and avoidance, behavioural reactions as a result of underwater sound, and foraging behaviour.
 Model calculations of the distribution of underwater sound in combination with threshold values derived from several studies predict the occurrence of avoidance, TTS and PTS in marine mammals.
-Further research in the form of monitoring in the field, additional laboratory research and further model development is needed to fill gaps in knowledge. - Fish: specific knowledge gaps with respect to wind farms exist, especially with regard to species and extent of changes on fish fauna in the longer term as a result of setting restrictions on fishery and applying hard substrate. - Other use functions: The actual economic effects of tourist activities following the construction of visible wind farms have never been investigated before in the Netherlands. - Electricity yield: the wind interception from Luchterduinen and from the other wind farm sites within the Dutch Coast (south) wind farm zone can be calculated fairly accurately once the exact set-ups of those wind farms are known.
+Further research in the form of monitoring in the field, additional laboratory research and further model development is needed to fill gaps in knowledge.

+- Fish: specific knowledge gaps with respect to wind farms exist, especially with regard to species and the extent of changes on fish fauna in the longer term as a result of setting restrictions on fishery and the application of hard substrate. - Other use functions: The actual economic effects of tourist activities following the construction of visible wind farms have never been investigated before in the Netherlands. - Electricity yield: the wind interception from Luchterduinen and from the other wind farm sites within the HKZWFZ can be calculated fairly accurately once the exact set-ups of those wind farms are known.
 It is expected that the calculations in this EIA are a good indication.

-The gaps in knowledge do not mean that it is not possible to get a good idea of the effects of a wind farm at wind farm site I in the Dutch Coast (south) wind farm zone.
-A wind farm site decision can be taken despite the existing gaps in knowledge and uncertainties.
+The gaps in knowledge do not mean that it is not possible to get a good idea of the effects of a wind farm at wind farm site III in the HKZWFZ.
+A wind farm site decision can be taken despite the existing gaps in knowledge and associated uncertainties.
 In the decision-making process it is important to understand the uncertainties that played a role in the impact predictions.
 This understanding is provided by this EIA.

-18. Monitoring and evaluation
+9. Monitoring and evaluation

-The Energy Agreement for Sustainable Growth (SER agreement, September 2013) contains an agreement to achieve the objectives more quickly and reduce offshore wind power costs by 40% (Parliamentary Papers II, 2012/13, 30 196, no. 202).
-For these reasons, the Ministry of Economic Affairs and the Ministry of Infrastructure and the Environment decided in 2015 to launch an integral monitoring programme in order to investigate the knowledge gaps with regard to the impact on offshore wind farms in the North Sea ecosystem and to achieve further cost reduction within the ecological boundaries.
+The Energy Agreement for Sustainable Development (SER agreement, September 2013) contains an agreement to achieve the objectives more quickly and reduce offshore wind power costs by 40% (Parliamentary Papers II, 2012/13, 30 196, no. 202).
+For these reasons, the Ministry of Economic Affairs and the Ministry of Infrastructure and the Environment decided in 2015 to launch an integral monitoring programme in order to investigate the knowledge gaps with regard to the impact on offshore wind farms in the North Sea ecosystem and to achieve further cost reductions within the ecological boundaries.

-This Wozep (windenergie op zee ecologisch programma - offshore wind energy ecological programme) monitoring and evaluation programme focuses on key environmental issues related to the construction and operation of offshore wind farms.
-Such issues are predominantly generic rather than specific to wind farms.
+A monitoring and evaluation programme called Wozep (windenergie op zee ecologisch programma - offshore wind energy ecological programme) focuses on key environmental issues related to the construction and operation of offshore wind farms.
+Such issues are predominantly generic rather than specific to individual wind farms.